England in the High Middle Ages: Henry II (1154–1189)

 Henry saw an opportunity to re-establish what he saw as his rights over the Church in England by reasserting the privileges held by Henry I when Theobald, Archbishop of Canterbury, died, by appointing his friend, Thomas Becket to the post.
 Henry had clashed with the church over whether bishops could excommunicate royal officials without his permission and whether he could try clerics without them appealing to Rome.
 However, Becket opposed Henry's Constitutions of Clarendon and fled into exile.
 Relations later improved, allowing Becket's return, but soon soured again when Becket saw the crowning as coregent of Henry's son by the Archbishop of York as a challenge to his authority and excommunicated those who had offended him.
 On hearing the news Henry uttered the infamous phrase "what miserable drones and traitors have I nurtured and promoted in my household who let their lord be treated with such shameful contempt by a low born clerk".
-In response to please Henry three of his men murdered Becket in Canterbury Cathedral, probably by misadventure after Becket resisted a botched arrest attempt.
-In Christian Europe Henry was considered complicit in this crime, making him a pariah, and he was forced to make a dramatic exhibition of penance, publicly walking barefoot into the cathedral and allowing monks to scourge him.
+Trying to please Henry, four knights murdered Becket in Canterbury Cathedral.
+Following widespread outrage directed at him over Becket's 1170 murder, Henry performed public penances in Normandy in 1172 and in Canterbury Cathedral in 1174.
+Henry would later exploit the popular veneration of Becket.

 When Henry II attempted to give his land-less youngest son, John, a wedding gift of three castles it prompted his three eldest sons and wife to rebel in the revolt of 1173–1174.
 Louis VII encouraged the three elder sons to destabilise his mightiest subject and not to wait for their inheritances.
 It was only after eighteen months of conflict that Henry II was able to force the rebels to submit to his authority.
 In Le Mans in 1182 Henry II gathered his children to plan for partible inheritance in which his eldest son, also called Henry, would inherit England, Normandy and Anjou; Richard the Duchy of Aquitaine; Geoffrey Brittany and John would receive Ireland.
 This broke down into further conflict and the younger Henry rebelled again, but died of dysentery.
 In 1186 Geoffrey died as a result of a tournament accident but Henry was still reluctant to have a sole heir so, in 1189, Richard and Philip II of France took advantage of a sickening Henry II with more success.
 Henry II was forced to accept humiliating peace terms, including naming Richard as sole heir.
 When Henry II died shortly afterwards his last words to Richard were allegedly "God grant that I may not die until I have my revenge on you".